livvie1988/OliviaSkinner/Features.md

 ### <a name="channel_video_time"/>Display how long the video was uploaded

 Displays in front of the published date how long ago the video has been uploaded.

 ---
+### <a name="player_quick_controls"/>Enable quick controls

+Displays a section containing quick controls.
+This section is located above the video description and is closed by default.
+Opening it will reveal four options to interact with, two of them are working: Autoplay and Thumbnails.

+---
 ### <a name="player_quality"/>Default video quality